Iranian Winters: Snow, Silence, and Unexpected Adventures

 In parks, gardens, by rivers or on hillsides, groups set up their spaces—spreading colorful tablecloths, sharing food, playing games, and telling stories.
 Children chase butterflies or fly kites.
 Teenagers play guitar.
 Grandparents close their eyes and rest in the sun.

 Sizdah Bedar is also a time to let go of negative energy.
-One of the oldest traditions is totie knots in blades of grasswhile making a wish—often for love, health, or hope—and then throw the grass into a river.
+One of the oldest traditions is to tie knots in blades of grass while making a wish—often for love, health, or hope—and then throw the grass into a river.
 This act is more than symbolic.
 It’s emotional.
 It says: I’m ready to move on.
 I’m ready to grow.

-This festival is not about performance.
-It’s about being present.
 It’s simple.
 It’s beautiful.
 It’s the soul of Iranian culture—family, nature, and new beginnings.

-If you are in Iran during Nowruz, don’t stay indoors on the 13th day.
 Go out.
 Join a local family.
 Share their joy.
 Fly a kite.
 Sit in the grass.
 Tie your wish into the wind.

 Because in Iran, even letting go is something we celebrate—with open skies, open hearts, and a picnic basket full of love.